rolandying/rolandying.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I'm currently a doctoral student and junior researcher at [LUT](https://www.lut.fi/en) under the supervising of [Prof. Heikki Handroos](https://www.lut.fi/en/profiles/heikki-handroos) and [Prof. Huapeng Wu](https://www.lut.fi/en/profiles/huapeng-wu).
 Our team mainly focusing on the `Remote Handling Maintenance System` inside the nuclear fusion reactor.
-My personal research interests are the Robotic Automation Operations under challenging environments, such as the `robotic grasping`, `peg-in-hole assembly`, `robotic pick-and-place` and so on.
+My primary scholarly fascination lies in facilitating autonomous robotic operation functions under challenging environments, such as the `robotic grasping`, `peg-in-hole assembly`, `robotic pick-and-place` and so on.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.